shenzhou05/SRP-Chinese-Translation/Environment-Lighting.md

 ## Baking environment

 The environment lighting used for light baking is controlled by a component called "**Baking sky**" that informs the Unity Editor which sky to use for **light baking**.

-This component references a **Volume profile** that just needs to include some sky settings.
-These sky settings will directly drive the sky used for light baking.
+This component references a **Volume profile** that just needs to include a **Sky** Volume component which will drive directly the sky used for light baking.
+This is necessary because the Volume workflow allows you to have different sky settings per area, but if you want to bake **static lighting** the editor needs to know what settings to use for the light baking.

-This volume profile can be a profile assigned to a Volume in your scene (so it matches the sky that is visible at runtime ) or it can be a different one if you want to control your light baking separately.
+The Volume Profile you reference in the Baking sky component can be a profile assigned to a Volume in your scene (so it matches the sky that is visible at runtime ) or it can be a separate profile if you want to control your environment lighting for light baking separately.

-**A typical use case** for using a different profile for the Baking Sky is a HDRI sky that includes the sunlight: You probably want to have a sunlight visible when you play your game, but you could want to use a different HDRI sky where the sun is erased for light baking because you have a directional light in your scene that contributes to the lighting as the Sunlight (and thus baking lighting with a HDRI that includes the sun would make the sun contribute to the lighting twice).
+**A typical use case** for using a different profile in the Baking Sky is a HDRI sky that includes the sunlight: You probably want to have a sunlight visible when you play your game so you want your runtime sky to show a HDRI that features a sunlight in it, but you could want to use a different HDRI sky where the sun is erased for light baking because you also have a directional light in your scene that contributes to the lighting as the Sunlight (and thus baking lighting with a HDRI that includes the sun would make the sun contribute to the lighting twice and would look unrealistic).

 ## Reflections